 Ask the respondent whether the nutrient or fertilizer application was made before seeding in the fall, before seeding in the spring, at seeding, or after seeding.

 Always record each application on a separate line.
-Do not combine multiple applications of the same nutrient or fertilizer product on one line.
+Do not combine multiple applications of the same nutrient or fertilizer product on one The Application Method codes are:

+line.

 Column 6: How Applied